justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 - [Introducing Riptide: WebKit's Retreating Wavefront Concurrent Garbage Collector](https://webkit.org/blog/7122/introducing-riptide-webkits-retreating-wavefront-concurrent-garbage-collector/), by Filip Pizlo
 - [Scheme Benchmarks](https://ecraven.github.io/r7rs-benchmarks/), by [ecraven](https://github.com/ecraven)
 - [The Ramsey sweep](http://people.csail.mit.edu/gregs/ll1-discuss-archive-html/msg00761.html), by Olin Shivers

+# Appendix

+## Terms
+- Collector - A thread running the garbage collection code.
+The collector is responsible for coordinating and performing most of the work for major garbage collections.
+- Continuation - With respect to the collectors, this is a function that is called to resume execution of application code.
+For more information see [this article on continuation passing style](https://en.wikipedia.org/wiki/Continuation-passing_style).
+- Forwarding Pointer - When a copying collector relocates an object it leaves one of these pointers behind with the object's new address.
+- Garbage Collector (GC) - A form of automatic memory management that frees memory allocated by objects that are no longer used by the program.
+- Heap - A section of memory used to store longer-lived variables.
+In C, heap memory is allocated using built-in functions such as `malloc`, and memory must be explicitly deallocated using `free`.
+- Mutation - A modification to an object.
+For example, changing a vector (array) entry.
+- Mutator - A thread running user (or "application") code; there may be more than one mutator running concurrently.
+- Read Barrier - Code that is executed before reading an object.
+Read barriers have a larger overhead than write barriers because object reads are much more common.
+- Root - During tracing the collector uses these objects as the starting point to find all reachable data.
+- Stack - The C call stack, where local variables are allocated and freed automatically when a function returns.
+Stack variables only exist until the function that created them returns, at which point the memory may be overwritten.
+The stack has a very limited size and undefined behavior (usually a crash) will result if that size is exceeded.
+- Sweep - A phase of garbage collection where the heap - either the whole heap or a subset - is scanned and any unused slots are made available for new allocations.
+- Tracing - A phase of garbage collection that visits and marks all live objects on the heap.
+This is done by starting from a set of "root" objects and iteratively following references to child objects.
+- Write Barrier - Code that is executed before writing to an object.

+## Code

+The implementation code is available here:

+- [`runtime.c`](../runtime.c) contains most of the runtime system, including code to perform minor GC.
+A good place to start would be the `GC` and `gc_minor` functions.
+- [`gc.c`](../gc.c) contains the major GC code.

+## Data Structures

+### Heap

+The heap is used to store all objects that survive minor GC, and consists of a linked list of pages.
+Each page contains a contiguous block of memory and a linked list of free chunks.
+When a new chunk is requested the first free chunk large enough to meet the request is found and either returned directly or carved up into a smaller chunk to return to the caller.

+Memory is always allocated in multiples of 32 bytes.
+On the one hand this helps prevent external fragmentation by allocating many objects of the same size.
+But on the other it incurs internal fragmentation because an object will not always fill all of its allocated memory.

+A separate set of heap pages is maintained by each mutator thread.
+Thus there is no need to lock during allocation or sweep operations.

+### Thread Data

+At runtime Cyclone passes the current continuation, number of arguments, and a thread data parameter to each compiled C function.
+The continuation and arguments are used by the application code to call into its next function with a result.
+Thread data is a structure that contains all of the necessary information to perform collections, including:

+- Thread state
+- Stack boundaries
+- Jump buffer
+- List of mutated objects detected by the minor GC write barrier
+- Major GC parameters - mark buffer, last read/write, etc (see next sections)
+- Call history buffer
+- Exception handler stack

+Each thread has its own instance of the thread data structure and its own stack (assigned by the C runtime/compiler).

+### Object Header

+Each object contains a header with the following information:

+- Tag - A number indicating the object type: cons, vector, string, etc.
+- Mark - The status of the object's memory.
+- Grayed - A field indicating the object has been grayed but has not been added to a mark buffer yet (see major GC sections below).
+This is only applicable for objects on the stack.

+### Mark Buffers

+Mark buffers are used to hold gray objects instead of explicitly marking objects gray.
+These mark buffers consist of fixed-size pointer arrays that are increased in size as necessary using `realloc`.
+Each mutator has a reference to a mark buffer holding their gray objects.
+A last write variable is used to keep track of the buffer size.

+The collector updates the mutator's last read variable each time it marks an object from the mark buffer.
+Marking is finished when last read and last write are equal.
+The collector also maintains a single mark stack of objects that the collector has marked gray.

+An object on the stack cannot be added to a mark buffer because the reference may become invalid before it can be processed by the collector.